 Today is the 90th birthday of singer, actor and political and social activist Theodore Bikel.

-- 1898: Birthday of legendary Yiddish performer Molly Picon
+- 1898: Birthday of Yiddish Performer Molly Picon

 He was born Theodore Meir Bikel, in Vienna, Austria, on May 2, 1924.
 His father, Josef Bikel, was an insurance salesman; his mother was the former Miriam Riegler.
 Shortly after the Anschluss, when Theo was still 13, he watched from his apartment window as a military parade marched down Mariahilfferstrasse, with Adolf Hitler at its center, standing in an open limousine, his arm extended in a salute, as Vienna welcomed its new ruler.